lightninglabs/taproot-assets/README.md

 ## Prerequisites:

-Taro requires [LND](https://github.com/lightningnetwork/lnd/) (compiled on the latest master branch) to be synced and running.
+Taro requires [LND](https://github.com/lightningnetwork/lnd/) (compiled on the latest main branch) to be synced and running on the same Bitcoin network as Taro.
 RPC connections need to be accepted and a valid macaroon needs to be present.

 ## Installation: